Independence Party (United States)

 The Independence Party, established as the Independence League, was a short-lived minor American political party sponsored by newspaper publisher and politician William Randolph Hearst in 1906.
 The organization was the successor to the Municipal Ownership League under whose colors Hearst had run for Mayor of New York in 1905.

 After its second-place finish in a race for Governor of Massachusetts in 1907, the party set its sights on the Presidency, and held a national convention to nominate a ticket in 1908.
-The party garnered only 83,000 votes nationally in the 1908 election, however, and immediately dissolved as a national force.
+The party garnered only 83,000 votes nationally in the 1908 election and immediately dissolved as a national force.

 The Independence League of New York continued to nominate candidates for office in New York state until the state election of 1914.

 Establishment

 In 1905, millionaire newspaper publisher William Randolph Hearst made a high-profile run for Mayor of New York City under the banner of the Municipal Ownership League.
 Hearst ran on a reform ticket in opposition to incumbent Tammany Hall Democrat George B. McClellan, Jr. and Republican William Mills Ivins, Sr. Hearst narrowly missed election, losing to the Democrat by fewer than 3,500 votes out of nearly 600,000 cast between the three candidates, with the New York Supreme Court ultimately deciding the matter in favor of Tammany Hall on June 30 amidst charges of electoral fraud.

-In the wake of the defeat the Municipal Ownership League was replaced by a new political organization with a name less socialistically-oriented name: the Independence League of New York.
+In the wake of its defeat, the Municipal Ownership League was replaced by a new political organization with a less socialistically oriented name: the Independence League of New York.

-In 1906, Hearst again ran for political office, this time going to defeat in the race for Governor of New York on a Democratic–Independence League fusion ticket.
+In 1906, Hearst again ran for political office, this time being defeated in the race for Governor of New York on a Democratic–Independence League fusion ticket.
 Despite his own loss, other members of the fusion slate were elected, including Lewis S. Chanler as lieutenant governor, John S. Whalen as Secretary of State, Martin H. Glynn as comptroller, Julius Hauser as treasurer, William S. Jackson as Attorney General, and Frederick Skene as state engineer.

 Parallel Independence Leagues were active at the same time in several other states, including California and Massachusetts.
 In the latter, state party nominee Thomas L. Hisgen garnered a substantial number of votes in the 1907 election for governor, topping the candidate of the Democratic Party for second place.
 Prospects seemed bright for a new national political organization to replace the Democrats as the chief opposition party in the United States.